No. 9 seed Texas wins the regional tournament by beating Air Force 10-1

 The Hispanic Titanic launches his 30th homer of the season and the Horns lead, 2-0, in the 1st!#HookEm | @ivanmelendez17_ pic.twitter.com/FRSMACm7I5

 After right fielder Murphy Stehly popped up to the second baseman for the second out of the inning, designated hitter Austin Todd ripped a single into right-center field.
 Third baseman Skylar Messinger followed that with a walk.
-Catcher Silas Ardoin then rolled a ground ball deep and to the right of Air Force shortstop Aerik Joe who couldn’t make the throw in time to get Ardoin at first base.
-With the bases loaded and two outs, and second baseman Mitchel Daly at the plate, Fairburn spike a fastball into the ground that got by Falcon catcher Paul Skenes.
-That allowed Todd to score from third base to make it 3-0 Longhorns.
+Catcher Silas Ardoin then rolled a ground ball deep and to the right of Air Force shortstop Aerik Joe, who couldn’t make the throw in time to get Ardoin at first base.
+With the bases loaded and two outs, and second baseman Mitchel Daly at the plate, Fairburn spiked a fastball into the ground that got by Falcon catcher Paul Skenes, allowing Todd to score from third base to make it 3-0 Longhorns.
 Daly then drew a walk to once again load the bases and bring up shortstop Trey Faltine.
-With an 0-2 count, Fairburn left a breaking ball over the outside half of the plate and Faltine drove into the right field corner for a 2 RBI ground rule double.
+With an 0-2 count, Fairburn left a breaking ball over the outside half of the plate and Faltine drove into the right field corner for a two RBI ground-rule double.

 BASES LOADED DOUBLE!— Texas Baseball (@TexasBaseball) June 6, 2022